ValouBambou/twitch-play-rust/README.md

 - `password`: the auth token you get by connecting to [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/).
 - `cooldown`: the number of seconds for the chat to vote.
 - `prefix`: the beginning of all commands to type in the chat.
 - `commands`: the list of keys that the chat should control.
 For simple key just put the character and for special key add the name of the key.
-It should be the exact same names as Enigo Key enum you can check [here](https://docs.rs/enigo/latest/enigo/enum.Key.html) (note: use Meta instead of Windows/Command/Super key).
+Some keys have abreviation (arrow keys: "up", "down", "left", "right", escape key :"esc).
+For others keys, it's the lowercase name from the Key enum [here](https://docs.rs/enigo/latest/enigo/enum.Key.html) (note: use "meta" instead of Windows/Command/Super key since they are deprecated).

 ### Example of config file